abarker/typped/doc/sphinx_docs/templates.rst

 ``val_type`` is set for the *node* it should be for an *instance* of the type specifier.
 Perhaps it should be called ``val_type_actual``, or else just set the full ``TypeSpec`` and specify that the can only contain instances.
-Then, all the literals have instances set for them as ``val_type_actual``.
+Then, all the literal tokens have instances set for them as ``val_type_actual``.
 Going up the parse tree, the higher nodes look down at the ``val_type_actual`` values of their children to obtain the actual types of the type specifiers.

 .. topic:: Example of defining types.